splunk/public-o11y-docs/gdi/opentelemetry/components/otlp-receiver.rst

 Sample configurations
 -------------------------------------------------

-To activate the OTLP receiver add ``otlp`` to the ``receivers`` section of your collector configuration file and include it in your desired pipelines, as in the following example configuration:
+To activate the OTLP receiver add ``otlp`` to the ``receivers`` section of your collector configuration file, as in the following example configuration:

 .. code-block:: yaml